ki-lang/ki/ROADMAP.md

 ```
 - declare functions for classes/structs from other libraries
-- install global packages that compile the code to a binary in ~/.ki/bin | ki pkg global add {url} | ki pkg global install
 - add a message to your errors

 - trait generic types
 - function generic types

-- union & c_union
-- closure functions
+- inline if ... ? ... : ...
 - break outer loops
-- access type 'namespace'
-- multi-threaded AST parsing + IR gen
-- inline if ... ? ... : ...
 - --watch param to watch for file changes and trigger a build
 - vscode extension
+- calling functions using named arguments

+- union & c_union
+- closure functions

+- install global packages that compile the code to a binary in ~/.ki/bin | ki pkg global add {url} | ki pkg global install
 - async library

+- multi-threaded AST parsing + IR gen
 - multiple iterators
 - complete debug info
-- calling functions using named arguments
 - implement IO URing where useful
-- replace malloc with something better
 ```

 ## Maybe